Billyjameshowell/astro-celia/src/pages/posts/index.md

 description: this is an example of celias blog
 layout: ../../layouts/BlogPost.astro
 ---
-Example blog content goes heere
+Example blog content goes here.
+This is a test edit!